Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Empirical Application

 We estimate the unconditional quantile effect of expanding college enrollment on (log) wages.
 The outcome variable $Y$ is the log wage, and the binary treatment is the college enrollment status.
-Thus $p=\Pr (D=1)$ is the proportion of individuals who ever enrolled in a college.
-Arguably, the cost of tuition $(Z_{1})$ is an important factor that affects the college enrollment status but not the wage.
+Thus, $p=\Pr [D=1]$ is the proportion of individuals who ever enrolled in a college.
+Arguably, the cost of tuition $(Z_{1})$, assumed to be continuous, is an important factor that affects the college enrollment status but not the wage directly.
 In order to alter the proportion of enrolled individuals, we consider a policy that subsidizes tuition by a certain amount.
 The UQE is the effect of this policy on the different quantiles of the unconditional distribution of wages when the subsidy is small.
-This policy shifts $Z_{1}$, the tuition, to $Z_{1\delta }=Z_{1}+s(\delta )$ for some $s(\delta )$, which is the same for all individuals, and induces the college enrollment to increase from $p$ to $p+\delta $.
-Note that we do not need to specify $s(\delta )$ because we look at the limiting version as $ \delta \rightarrow 0$.
-In practice, we may set $s(\delta )$ equal to a small percentage of the total tuition, say 1\%.
+This policy shifts $Z_{1}$, the tuition, to $Z_{1\delta }=Z_{1}+s(\delta )$ for some $s(\delta )$, which is the same for all individuals, and induces a small change in college enrollment.
+Note that we do not need to specify $ s(\delta )$ because we look at the limiting version as $\delta \rightarrow 0$ .
+In practice, we may set $s(\delta )$ equal to a number that is relatively small compared to the total tuition.

 We use the same data as in \cite{Carneiro2010} and \cite{Carneiro2011}: a sample of white males from the 1979 National Longitudinal Survey of Youth (NLSY1979).
 The web appendix to \cite{Carneiro2011} contains a detailed description of the variables.
 The outcome variable $Y$ is the log wage in 1991.
 The treatment indicator $D$ is equal to $1$ if the individual ever enrolled in college by 1991, and $0$ otherwise.
 The other covariates are AFQT score, mother's education, number of siblings, average log earnings 1979--2000 in the county of residence at age 17, average unemployment 1979--2000 in the state of residence at age 17, urban residence dummy at age 14, cohort dummies, years of experience in 1991, average local log earnings in 1991, and local unemployment in 1991.
 We collect these variables into a vector and denote it by $X$.